 However, they cannot post anything representing the company as a whole or as your call center’s spokesperson.
 They should also not post content harassing customers or defaming them (directly or indirectly).

-Background checks are a reliable way to verify the job seeker (like degree, percentage, job experience, etc.) during the hiring process.
+96% of employers conduct background checks when hiring.
+During the hiring process, background checks are a reliable way to verify the job seeker (like degree, percentage, job experience, etc.).
 These checks also help to ensure that you are not hiring anyone that can affect your company’s reputation (like someone with a criminal record).

 Most call centers record every call for quality assurance purposes.
-These are available in the call center software which is used by them.
-Some companies even put cameras with microphones in the common areas, not to spy on their employees, but to keep everyone safe (in case of any legal issue).
+These are available in the call center software which they use.
+Some companies even put cameras with microphones in the common areas, not to spy on their employees but to keep everyone safe (in case of legal issues).

-If you also record audio or video in your call center, make sure your employees know about it and sign a document consenting to this.
+If you also record audio or video in your call center, ensure your employees know about it and sign a document consenting to it.
 If not, your recordings may not be admissible in case of legal issues.

 It ensures that your employees arrive on time to work every day.
 If not, your call center efficiency will deteriorate significantly.
-It might also hurt the customer experience, as agents might not be available to attend them during business hours.
+It could also hurt the customer experience, as agents may not be available to attend to them during business hours.

 It differs from call center to call center.
-Some don’t have any dress code, while others have a strict formal policy.
+Some don’t have a dress code, while others have a strict formal policy.
 Convey the guidelines your call center follows.
 It should also include personal hygiene.
-For example, things like scented lotions or cologne can trigger allergic reactions in others, which is why you should encourage employees to avoid them.
+For example, things like scented lotions or cologne can trigger allergic reactions in others, so you should encourage employees to avoid them.

 No employee should enter the office premises under the influence of alcohol or any other drug.
 Talk with your legal advisor (or attorney) to advise you on legal policies related to drugs and alcohol in the workplace.